 Employment

-The Department of Psychology in the College of Liberal Arts is accepting applications for part-time lecturers to teach courses that may occur in Fall 2022 (August 29, 2022 - January 11, 2023), Spring 2023 (January 12, 2023 - May 28, 2023), or the Summer 2023 session.
+The Department of Psychology is accepting applications for single course (one course/term) part-time (two courses/term) and/or full-time (three courses/term) lecturers to teach courses that may occur in the Summer 2026 session, Fall 2026 (August 31, 2026 - January 13, 2027), Spring 2027 (January 14, 2027 - May 30, 2027), or the Summer 2027 session.
 The Psychology Department occasionally needs lecturers to teach courses that cannot be staffed by regular faculty members or graduate students.
-This search will establish a “pool” of instructors if such openings occur during the 2022/23 academic year.
+This search will establish a “pool” of instructors if such openings occur during the specified time.
 Applicants may be selected from this pool on an as-needed basis throughout the academic year.
-Teaching may be for day, evening or online courses.
-Appointments may or may not be renewable based on need, funding, and performance.
-We welcome candidates whose experience in teaching and research has prepared them to contribute to the Psychology Department’s commitment to working with a diverse student population, and in building inclusivity, diversity, and equity into their courses.
-Apply online via the University of Minnesota Employment System; reference job opening ID 350543.
+Apply online via the University of Minnesota Employment System, job opening ID 373198.

 Postdoctoral Positions